coldhakca/coldkernel/README.md

 # coldkernel

-coldkernel is an attempt at automating the build process of grsec-enabled kernels on Debian/Ubuntu.
-Now with experimental CentOS support!
+coldkernel is an automated build tool for grsec-enabled kernels on Debian, Ubuntu and CentOS.

 ## Dependencies